Nebraska

 Provisional Voting

-Provisional voting is available ballots are done being counted by 7 days after the election.
+Provisional voting is available ballots are done being counted by 7 business days after the election.

 Provisional ballots are eligible for verification in correct precinct.
 You can check the status of your provisional ballot by using your state's resource.